vipulnaik/diet-exercise-health/notes/2023-08-23-wisdom-tooth-removal-right-side.md

 from Udupi Palace.
 This was also the first day since the operation that I bought (and started eating) tortillas.

+### Reintroduction of walnuts on 2023-09-12

+On 2023-09-12, I bought walnuts during a Trader Joe's trip, and started eating them later in the day.
+I had been avoiding walnuts due to their hard nature.

+### Slight sore throat on 2023-09-12

+On 2023-09-12, I felt a slight sore throat, which was likely due to a combination of a lot of soup-y consumption, not enough water, and a lot of outdoor exertion.
+I expect this to self-resolve but may need to revert to a simpler diet if it doesn't resolve in a day or two.

 ## Sleep

 ### Sleep on night of 2023-08-23